abpframework/abp/docs/en/Migration-Guides/Abp-8-2-Blazor-Web-App.md

-# New Blazor Web App Template in ABP 8.2
+# Migrating to Blazor Web App

 ASP.NET Blazor in .NET 8 allows you to use a single powerful component model to handle all of your web UI needs, including server-side rendering, client-side rendering, streaming rendering, progressive enhancement, and much more!

-ABP 8.2 supports the new Blazor Web App template, In this guide, we will introduce some new changes and features in the new Blazor Web App template.
+ABP v8.2.x supports the new Blazor Web App template, in this guide, we will introduce some new changes and features in the new Blazor Web App template.

 ## Create a new Blazor Web App